 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
-SAMHSA is relied on heavily for all workplace drug testing programs in the United States.
-This public agency was established in 1992.
+SAMHSA was established in 1992 and is relied on heavily for all workplace drug testing programs in the United States.
 The mission of SAMHSA is to reduce the impact of substance abuse and mental illness on America's communities.

-At US Drug Test Centers our priority whether it is regulated drug testing or non-regulated drug testing is to always when possible utilize laboratories certified by SAMHSA.
+At US Drug Test Centers, our priority is to utilize laboratories certified by SAMHSA.
 The current list of SAMHSA certified labs can be found on the SAMHSA website.
-These laboratories perform at the highest standards and have rigorous quarterly inspections to insure their quality and accuracy.
+These laboratories perform at the highest standards and have rigorous quarterly inspections to ensure their quality and accuracy.
 The SAMHSA certification helps to guarantee the legal defensibility of actions taken based on a drug test result.

 National Laboratory Certification Program (NLCP)

-- These labs required to meet quarterly performance proficiency testing and semi-annual inspections in order to remain HHS certified
+- These labs are required to meet quarterly performance proficiency testing and semi-annual inspections in order to remain HHS certified.

 - These labs test each specimen using the same procedures in a consistent method.

-- Must undergo compliance audits that are performed by nationally recognized toxicology experts every 6 months
+- They must undergo compliance audits that are performed by nationally recognized toxicology experts every six months.

-- These labs perform all work by its own personnel and equipment (no subcontracting to other labs may occur)
+- They perform all work by their own personnel and equipment.
+No subcontracting to other labs may occur.

 Mandatory Guidelines for Federal Workplace Drug Testing

-SAMHSA certified must meet the Mandatory Guidelines for Federal Workplace Drug Testing.
-These are published guidelines for drug testing programs in Federal agencies.
+SAMHSA certified labs must meet the Mandatory Guidelines for Federal Workplace Drug Testing.
+These are published guidelines for drug testing programs in federal agencies.
 These guidelines are generally considered the best practices for all workplace drug testing.

-The SAMHSA laboratory certification program applies only to urine drug testing, and specifically to testing for marijuana, cocaine, amphetamines, opiates, and phencyclidine only.
-Starting in January 2018, the opiates testing became Opioids testing to include codeine, heroin, morphine, oxycodone, oxymorphone, hydrocodone & hydromorphone.
-SAMHSA is responsible for specifying the required cut off levels for laboratory testing for the drugs listed above.
+The SAMHSA laboratory certification program applies only to urine drug testing and specifically to testing for marijuana, cocaine, amphetamines, opiates, and phencyclidine.
+Starting in January of 2018, the opiates testing became opioids testing to include codeine, heroin, morphine, oxycodone, oxymorphone, hydrocodone, and hydromorphone.
+SAMHSA is responsible for specifying the required cut-off levels for laboratory testing for the drugs listed above.

-One area the is critically important about SAMHSA certified lab is the requirement to conduct validity testing to determine if the specimen has been adulterated or substituted.
-With urine drug testing today, many donors are attempting to cheat on the test.
+One area that is critically important about SAMHSA certified lab is the requirement to conduct validity testing to determine if the specimen has been tampered with or substituted.
+With urine drug testing today, many donors attempt to cheat on the test.

 State College of American Pathologists — CAP Accreditation

 SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities.
-SAMHSA certified labs are dedicated to providing efficient turn-around time on results, use the most technologically advanced systems and provide the highest level of customer service.
-This results in a higher quality, legal defensibility and more efficient testing program for you.
+SAMHSA certified labs are dedicated to providing efficient turn-around time on results, use the most technologically advanced systems, and provide the highest level of customer service.
+This results in higher quality, legal defensibility, and a more efficient testing program for you.